barktler/Barktler/documents/execute-api.md

 # Execute API

 This document will give a scenario to use API created by Barktler.
-Before get started, you can try to create an API with Barktler, see [Create an API](./create-an-api.md).
+Before getting started, you can try to create an API with Barktler.
+See [Create an API](./create-an-api.md).

 ## Install Driver

 A driver is required for actually sending a request.
 For starters, we recommend `@barktler/axios-driver`.
-You can see the full list of supported driver at [Driver Modules Status List](../modules/driver.md), you can also create your own driver if needed.
+You can see the supported driver's full list at [Driver Modules Status List](../modules/driver.md).
+You can also create your own driver if needed.

 To install `@barktler/axios-driver`, run the following command under your project folder.